Singapore Government Grants for SMEs Compared (2026): PSG, EDG, Startup SG & More

 - Most grants are administered through the Business Grants Portal — one login, multiple schemes.

-How Singapore Government Grants for SMEs Work in 2026
+How Singapore Government Grants for SMEs Actually Work

-The funding model is typically co-investment: the government covers a percentage of qualifying costs, and your business funds the remainder.
-Reimbursement is made after project completion and submission of invoices, so cash-flow planning matters.
-Grants are not loans — you do not repay them — but they come with qualifying criteria, reporting requirements, and declared outcomes that your business must meet.
+The funding model is co-investment: the government covers a percentage, your business funds the rest.
+Reimbursement happens after project completion and invoice submission, so cash-flow planning matters.
+Grants are not loans — you don't repay them — but they come with qualifying criteria, reporting requirements, and declared outcomes your business must meet.

-Definitive statement: In 2026, Singapore SMEs that combine PSG and EDG strategically can potentially offset more than half their digital transformation spend through government funding — provided projects are scoped and documented correctly from the outset.
+From our experience helping clients navigate this: SMEs that combine PSG and EDG strategically can offset more than half their digital transformation spend through government funding.
+The catch is that projects need to be scoped and documented correctly from the outset.

-These two grants are the workhorses of Singapore's SME support ecosystem.
-They serve different purposes, and choosing the right one (or stacking them) depends on what your business actually needs to do.
+These are the workhorses of Singapore's SME support ecosystem.
+Choosing the right one — or stacking them — depends on what your business actually needs.

 Productivity Solutions Grant (PSG)

-What it covers: Pre-approved IT solutions, equipment, and consultancy services from a curated list of vendors.
-Categories include point-of-sale systems, HR and payroll software, cybersecurity tools, e-commerce platforms, and digital marketing solutions.
+What it covers: Pre-approved IT solutions, equipment, and consultancy from a curated vendor list.
+Categories include point-of-sale systems, HR software, cybersecurity tools, e-commerce platforms, and digital marketing solutions.

-Who it suits: SMEs ready to adopt an off-the-shelf or pre-configured digital tool quickly, without a lengthy bespoke development cycle.
+Who it suits: SMEs ready to adopt an off-the-shelf or pre-configured digital tool quickly.

-Speed of approval: PSG is the fastest of the major grants.
-Because solutions are pre-approved, the evaluation process is simpler.
-Most approvals are returned within four to eight weeks.
+Speed: PSG is the fastest major grant.
+Because solutions are pre-approved, most approvals come back within four to eight weeks.

-Key limitation: You must select from EnterpriseSG's pre-approved vendor list.
-Custom-built software, fully bespoke web applications, and solutions from vendors not on the list are not eligible under PSG.
-If your needs require custom development, EDG is the more appropriate route.
+The limitation: You must select from EnterpriseSG's pre-approved vendor list.
+Custom-built software and solutions from unlisted vendors are not eligible.
+If you need custom development, EDG is the route.

 Enterprise Development Grant (EDG)